Scuba diving inBangka and Gangga Islands

-- Dive the rocky current-swept pinnacles, filled with stunning soft corals and schooling fish
+- Dive current-swept pinnacles, with stunning soft corals and fish

-- Search for interesting macro subjects amongst the reefs and sandy bays
+- Search for interesting macro life in the reefs and sandy bays

-- Encounter the rare, resident dugongs feeding amongst the seagrass beds
+- Encounter rare dugong feeding amongst the seagrass beds

 - Explore tranquil lagoons and stunning white sand beaches